MrT-online/bip-39_seed_converter/README.md

 ## Description:
 This document describes how to manually convert a BIP-39 SEED phrase into several compact storage formats.

+## Advantages of using the HEX hash and the associated rules:
+- 66 characters require less space to be stored than 24 words from the BIP-39 list
+- The HEX hash and the encoding/decoding rules must be stored in different locations and together they form a 2-factor backup system.
+- The hash is stored in multiple copies by the crypto holder (testator) and the heir of these crypto assets, and the rules are stored only by the crypto holder (testator) and the custodian of the will (notary/attorney).
+- This ensures that the heir receives the second part (the Rules) for restoring the SEED after the death of the testator.
+- The testator can rely on the notary or attorney to fulfill their mandate.
+And the notary/attorney doesn't know the HEX hash to restore the SEED without the heir's knowledge.

 ## Encoding a 12 or 24 word seed phrase to a 66 character hex hash.
 1. Identify the index (0-2047) of each word in the BIP-39 list.
 2. Apply Rule 1: Swap the order of the indexes (Remember each swap.
 E.g.: "Swap the current index of word 1 with the index of word 7.")